polyfy/polylith/readme.md

 ## Migrate

 The old lein-polylith tool has reached its end of lifetime.
-If you have any old Leiningen based projects that need to be migrated, follow the instructions [here](https://github.com/tengstrand/lein-polylith/blob/migrate/migrate/migrate.md) and read about the reasons why you should migrate.
+If you have any old Leiningen based projects that need to be migrated, follow the instructions [here](https://github.com/tengstrand/lein-polylith/blob/migrate/migrate/migrate.md).

 ## Table of Contents